Science, Technology and Mathematics in the Digital Era

 Aims and vision of the TIG:

-The vision of the Science and Technology in the Digital Era, Thematic Interest Group (STDE – TIG) is to discuss the teaching and learning of science and technology and integrating digital competencies.
+The vision of the Science, Technology and Mathematics in the Digital Era, Thematic Interest Group (STMDE – TIG) is to discuss the teaching and learning of science, technology and mathematics and integrating digital competencies.

-Despite some differences between the subjects a common objective seems to be literacy: scientific, technological and/or digital literacy.
-Therefore, it should be of major importance that the knowledge students acquires will prepare them for understanding, managing and evaluating science as well as all types of technology and the impacts on society.
+Despite some differences between the subjects a common objective seems to be literacy: scientific, technological, mathematical and/or digital literacy.
+Therefore, it should be of major importance that the knowledge students acquire will prepare them for understanding, managing and evaluating science and mathematics as well as all types of technology and the impacts that knowledge about these subjects have on society.

-This TIG is set up for teacher educators to examine and explore various ways of science, technology and digital teaching and learning in order to:
+This TIG is set up for teacher educators to examine and explore various ways of science, technology, mathematics and digital teaching and learning in order to:

-1. Discover the differences and similarities in science and technology teacher training.
+1. Discover the differences and similarities in science, technology and mathematics teacher education.

 2. Distribute current research-based information about the potential and challenges of the use of digital literacy in schools, in higher education, and in learning communities.

-3. Take advantage of each other’s unique knowledge in different fields of teaching about science and technology.
+3. Take advantage of each other’s unique knowledge in different fields of teaching about science, technology and mathematics.

-4. Encourages European and cross-Atlantic research collaboration around science, technology and digital literacy in education.
+4. Encourages European and cross-Atlantic research collaboration around science, technology, mathematics and digital literacy in education.

-5. Create a network for teacher trainers/trainees in sciences and technology
+5. Create a network for teacher educators in sciences, technology and mathematics.

 Abstract must include a Title, Author(s), Home Institute(s), Country, Email(s), and Text.
 Template for abstract